A classified balance sheet shows subtotals for current and noncur... | Study Prep in Pearson+

 1

-Understand the concept of a classified balance sheet: A classified balance sheet organizes assets, liabilities, and equity into categories to provide a clearer financial picture.
-The main categories are current and noncurrent items.
+Understand the structure of a classified balance sheet: A classified balance sheet organizes assets and liabilities into current and noncurrent categories to provide a clearer financial picture.

-Define current items: Current items are assets or liabilities expected to be used, sold, or settled within one year or the operating cycle, whichever is longer.
-Examples include cash, accounts receivable, and accounts payable.
+Define current assets: These are assets expected to be converted into cash, sold, or consumed within one year or the operating cycle, whichever is longer.
+Examples include cash, accounts receivable, and inventory.

-Define noncurrent items: Noncurrent items are assets or liabilities that are not expected to be used, sold, or settled within one year.
-Examples include long-term investments, property, plant, and equipment, and long-term debt.
+Define noncurrent assets: These are assets that are not expected to be converted into cash or used up within one year.
+Examples include property, plant, and equipment (PPE), and intangible assets.

-Analyze the options provided: The term 'noncurrent' directly complements 'current' in the context of a classified balance sheet.
-Tangible, operating, and liquid are not appropriate terms to complete the statement because they do not align with the classification structure of a balance sheet.
+Define current liabilities: These are obligations expected to be settled within one year or the operating cycle, such as accounts payable and short-term loans.

-Conclude that the correct completion of the statement is 'noncurrent,' as it accurately reflects the organization of items in a classified balance sheet.
+Define noncurrent liabilities: These are obligations not due within one year, such as long-term loans and bonds payable.
+The correct classification pairs are 'current and noncurrent assets' and 'current and noncurrent liabilities.'

 Watch next